 Pupil progress is regularly monitored, through practical activities, classwork, homework and assessments.
 These assessment come in two forms: regular end of term tests and one-off end-of-year tests based on all the topics covered that year.

-In years 9, 10 & 11 students study for a double award in Science (2 GCSE) following the AQA (9-1) GCSE Science Trilogy course.
+In years 9, 10 & 11 pupils study for a double award in Science (2 GCSE) following the AQA (9-1) GCSE Science Trilogy course.

 |Biology Topics||Chemistry Topics||Physics Topics|